marioavs/mdcweb-extension/packages/mdcweb-extension/README.md

-# Material Components Web (MDC-Web)
+# Extension with additional Material Components for the Web (MDCWeb-Ext)

-This package contains the master library for Material Components Web.
+This package contains the master library for Material Components Web Extension.
 It simply wraps all of its sibling packages up into one comprehensive library for convenience.

 ## Installation

 ```
-npm install --save material-components-web
+npm install --save mdcweb-extension
 ```

 ## Usage